ASendellPrice/NorfolkIslandHybridization/Calc_DStatistics.md

 PN1	NNZ_Zlat
 PN10	NNZ_Zlat
 PN11	NNZ_Zlat
-...   ...
-Samp Pop_species
 ```

-Note: We are also including TAS, SNZ and CI in this analysis for comparison.
-As we don't expect there to be introgression from Z. tenuirostris into these populations, we will be able to check the performance of Dsuite.
-If our assumptions are correct we should detect no significant levels of introgression in these pops.

 Calculate the D-statistic (ABBA/BABA) and f4-ratio (f_G) statistics for all trios of species/pops in the dataset (the outgroup being fixed).
 The results are as definded in Patterson et al. 2012 (equivalent to Durand et al. 2011 when the Outgroup is fixed for the ancestral allele).
 Run Dsuite using Dtrios to calculate a single genome-wide estimate of Patterson’s D, aka the ABBA-BABA statistic: